 Comments: Long aging and blending of young and well-aged beer often occurs, adding to the smoothness and complexity, though the aged product is sometimes released as a connoisseur's beer.
 Known as the Burgundy of Belgium, it is more wine-like than any other beer style.
 The reddish colour is a product of the malt although an extended, less-than-rolling portion of the boil may help add an attractive Burgundy hue.
 Aging will also darken the beer.
 The Flanders red is more acetic and the fruity flavours more reminiscent of a red wine than an Oud Bruin.
+Can have an apparent attenuation of up to 98%.

-Ingredients: A base of Vienna and/or Munich malts and a small amount of Special B are used with up to 20% flaked corn or corn grits.
-Low alpha acid continental or British hops are commonly used (avoid high alpha or distinctive American hops).
-Saccharomyces, Lactobacillus and Brettanomyces (and acetobacters) contribute to the fermentation and eventual flavour.
-Vital Statistics:
+Ingredients: A base of Vienna and/or Munich malts, light to medium cara-malts, and a small amount of Special B are used with up to 20% maize.
+Low alpha acid continental hops are commonly used (avoid high alpha or distinctive American hops).
+Saccharomyces, Lactobacillus and Brettanomyces (and acetobacter) contribute to the fermentation and eventual flavour.